-“The Women’s Foundation of Minnesota’s vision of a world of opportunity for women and girls is an inspiring alignment with my life’s work,” Perez said.
+“The Women’s Foundation of Minnesota’s vision of a world of opportunity for women, girls, and gender-expansive people is an inspiring alignment with my life’s work,” Perez said.
 “As a young Latina in college, I was encouraged to see the power within me to achieve my goals and contribute to the larger community.
 Throughout my work I have seen how social inequities, fueled by policies and systems, create barriers for women, girls, and people of color that unfairly limit their outcomes and opportunities.

 In this role, Perez’s depth of experience and acumen in strategic planning, relationship-building, human capital management, and fundraising cultivates innovation and fosters community alliances to create measurable change for women and girls in the state through research, grantmaking, and policy.

 Gloria Perez began her career as a small business owner in St. Paul and took on her first non-profit role as Executive Director of Casa de Esperanza in 1996.
 As the leader of Casa de Esperanza (now Esperanza United), Perez significantly increased philanthropic investment in their mission to mobilize Latinas and the community-at-large to end domestic violence.

 As an inaugural Ascend Fellow at the Aspen Institute, Perez works with other national leaders to drive innovative ideas and proven strategies to help families achieve educational success and economic security.
 She was one of two fellows selected by Ascend to attend the Aspen Institute’s Action Leaders Forum in 2016, a gathering of 350 world leaders who have been successful in moving thought to action.
 She also contributed an essay to Maria Shriver’s report, “A Woman’s Nation Pushes Back from the Brink.”